Naramerk/applyBN/README.md

 <br>

 applybn is an open-source multi-purpose framework based on Bayesian networks and Causal networks.
-The main idea is to implement the main functions of data analysis based on understandable and interpretable algorithms of Bayesian networks and causal models.
+It introduces data analysis based on understandable and interpretable algorithms of Bayesian networks and causal models.
 ![image](https://github.com/user-attachments/assets/996f8e5a-1742-4849-a64f-58b97a4cf17d)

-**The repository is currently work-in-progress**

 ## Key Features
 ### 1. Anomaly Detection in time-series and tabular data